zeinabfarag-zz/Portfolio/README.md

 # Portfolio

 ## Overview
-A Simple Static Website built using HTML and raw CSS
+A simple static website built using HTML and raw CSS

 ## Website